-The Memory Palace is a storytelling podcast and public radio segment about the past.
-It was named a finalist for a Peabody Award in 2016.
+The Memory Palace is a storytelling podcast and occasional radio segment created and produced Nate DiMeo in 2008.
+It was a finalist for a Peabody Award in 2016.
 It is a proud member of Radiotopia from PRX, a collective of independent podcasts.

 He is the co-author of Pawnee: the Greatest Town in America and was a finalist for the 2012 Thurber Prize for American Humor.